marcopaglio/BookingApp/README.md

 ```
 git clone https://github.com/marcopaglio/BookingApp.git
 ```
-A copy of the BookingApp project will be downloaded in the chosen folder.
+A copy of the BookingApp project will be downloaded in the chosen directory.

 #### What if you now want to use Eclipse?